chimera-linux/cports/Packaging.md

 All of this means that `gnu_configure` can implicitly deal with cross-compiling and other things, while `configure` can't.

+Autodetects `slibtool` and makes it used via `rlibtool` and `slibtoolize`.
+It is recommended to include `slibtool` in `hostmakedepends` instead of `libtool` if the build process does not break due to it.

 #### makefile

 A wrapper around `cbuild.util.make`.